meegpipe/meegpipe/README.md

 On Mac OS X you may also need to install XCode via the [Mac App Store][xcode].
-Alternatively, if you have a fee Apple Developer Account, you can just install [Command Line Tools for Xcode][xcode-cmdtools].
+Alternatively, if you have a free Apple Developer Account, you can just install [Command Line Tools for Xcode][xcode-cmdtools].
 You can check whether Xcode is already installed on your Mac OS X system by opening a terminal window and typing: